Second Aulikara dynasty

-The Second Aulikara dynasty (Late Brahmi script: Au-li-ka-rā) was a royal dynasty that ruled over the Malwa plateau, and at its peak under Yashodharman Vishnuvardhana controlled a vast area, consisting of almost all of Northern India and parts of Deccan plateau.
+The Second Aulikara dynasty (Late Brahmi script: Au-li-ka-rā) was a royal dynasty that ruled over the Kingdom of Daśapura, and at its peak under Yashodharman Vishnuvardhana controlled a vast area, consisting of almost all of Northern India (excluding the east) and parts of Deccan plateau.
 It was the second royal house of the Aulikara clan.

 Origins

 The dynasty belonged to the ancient clan of the Aulikaras, and was the second royal house belonging to this clan.

 Territory

 The second Aulikara dynasty initially controlled the Malwa plateau, but at its peak under Yashodharman Vishnuvardhana controlled a vast area, consisting of almost all of Northern India and northern parts of the Deccan plateau.

+Establishment

+Aulikara rulers such as Adityavardhana and Dravyavardhana expanded their kingdom and one of their successors Yashodharman conquered vast territories from the Hunas and Guptas after the Battle of Sondani, defeating the Huna Chief Mihirakula around 528 A.D., thus establishing the short-lived Aulikara empire.
+Yashodharman's capitol was almost certainly Dashapura, probably established by Yashodharman though initially thought to have been Ujjayinī, which has since been disproven.
+Kingdoms such as the Later Guptas and Maukhari dynasty were their vassals.